 Cowdery left Joseph and Mormonism in 1838.
-Cowdery never denied that he had seen the gold plates, and although he couldn’t explain what he had actually saw and held, Cowdery attributed the event to some form of trickery by Joseph, but he was never sure.
+Cowdery never denied that he had seen the gold plates, and although he couldn’t explain what he had actually seen and held, Cowdery attributed the event to some form of trickery by Joseph, but he was never sure.

-Cowdery had dictated the Book of Mormon.
+Cowdery had transcribed the Book of Mormon.
 Nothing close to the Book of Mormon was ever produced until we assigned Christopher to “translate” the sealed portion of the plates.
 Unlike Strang’s deceptions, what came through Christopher is easily confirmed as the second part of our Book of Mormon, the voice of Moroni.

 Joseph presented the “endowment” in 1842 in Nauvoo.
-Although excited, the people who saw the endowment presentation were not only unimpressed (because they had no idea what it all meant), but those who were Masons were greatly offended that Joseph had used so many masonic symbols and rituals in the greatly anticipated “endowment from on high.”
+Although previously excited, the people who saw the endowment presentation were not only unimpressed (because they had no idea what it all meant), but those who were Masons were greatly offended that Joseph had used so many Masonic symbols and rituals in the greatly anticipated “endowment from on high.”

-Cowdery heard about the endowment being established at Nauvoo, but had heard the stories of how unimpressed the members of the Church were whom received it.
+Cowdery heard about the endowment being established at Nauvoo but had heard the stories of how unimpressed the members of the Church were who received it.
 The original endowment was no secret, and those who saw it talked about it openly without fear of persecution.
 However, only apostates would reveal the “signs and tokens” they would receive during the presentation, as there were symbolic punishments (masonic punishments) associated with the “signs and tokens.”
 Cowdery found out about these signs and token and realized that they were all borrowed from Free Masonry.
 This reaffirmed in Cowdery’s mind that Joseph Smith was a fraud, or at the very least, a fallen prophet.